-Semi-Annual Compliance Report (annual if limited use)
+Semi-Annual Compliance Report

-- •Due January 31st and July 31st each year: - -First compliance report must cover the period beginning on May 3, 2013 and end on June 30, 2013, and must be postmarked or delivered by July 31, 2013. - -Covers the period from January 1-June 30 or July 1-December 31 - -Report must contain: - •Statement by responsible official certifying the accuracy of the report - •If any malfunctions occurred during the reporting period, including the number, duration, and a brief description for each type of malfunction which occurred and which caused or may have caused any limits to be exceeded.
-Also include actions taken during malfunction to minimize emissions and correct malfunctions. - •If no deviations occurred, a statement indicating so. - •If there were no periods during which the CMS was out-of-control, a statement indicating so. - •For each deviation that occurs where you are not using a CMS the report must contain: - •Statement by responsible official certifying the accuracy of the report - •If any malfunctions occurred during the reporting period, including the number, duration, and a brief description for each type of malfunction which occurred and which caused or may have caused any limits to be exceeded.
-Also include actions taken during malfunction to minimize emissions and correct malfunctions. - •Total operating time of the engine at which the deviation occurred - •Information on the number duration, and cause of deviations, and the corrective action taken.
+- •Due January 31st and July 31st each year: - -First compliance report must cover the period beginning on May 3, 2013 and ending on December 31, 2013. - -Covers the period from January 1-June 30 or July 1-December 31 - -Report must contain: - •Statement by responsible official certifying the accuracy of the report - •If any malfunctions occurred during the reporting period, including the number, duration, and a brief description for each type of malfunction which occurred and which caused or may have caused any limits to be exceeded.
+Also include actions taken during malfunction to minimize emissions and correct malfunctions. - •If no deviations occurred, a statement indicating so. - •If there were no periods during which the CMS was out-of-control, a statement indicating so. - •For each deviation that occurs where you are NOT using a CMS, the report must also include: - -Total operating time of the engine at which the deviation occurred - -Information on the number, duration, and cause of deviations, and the corrective action taken.